 Sara Malakul Lane (Morgana Le Fay), Eoin O’Brien (Penn Pendragon), Alex Winters (Lucas Evergreen), Russell Geoffrey Banks (Mordred), Jon Nutt (Gunner), Kelly B. Jones (Jenna Ambrose), Asia Marie (Elaine), Byron Gibson (Arthur), Harold Diamond (Merlin), Elidih ‘Ailey’ MacQueen (Krista), Tanja Keller (Georgina)

 1500 years ago in Camelot, King Arthur and the Knights of the Round Table faced an onslaught from the sorceress Morgana Le Fay and her son Mordred.
 Merlin cast a spell that trapped Morgana and Mordred on Arthur’s throne, encased it in rock and then propelled it into orbit.
 Bangkok, the present day.
 Penn is a US Marine who can trace his direct line of descent back to the Knights of the Round Table.
-He has gathered in Thailand for a martial arts tournament.
-However, Morgana and Mordred return to Earth and she starts using her sorceries to kind the whereabouts of Excalibur.
-Penn and several of the other combatants who can all trace their lineage back to the Knights of the Round Table come together to battle Morgana.
+He has traveled in Thailand to take part in a martial arts tournament.
+However, Morgana and Mordred return to Earth.
+She sets out using her sorceries to kind the whereabouts of Excalibur.
+Penn and several of the other combatants from the tournament who can all trace their lineage back to the Knights of the Round Table come together to battle Morgana.

 The Asylum is a low-budget US company that specialises in ‘mockbusters’ – cheap films that seek to capitalise on the publicity of upcoming big-budget releases with soundalike titles.
 Various Asylum films have included the likes of Snakes on a Train (2006), Transmorphers (2007), Allan Quatermain and the Temple of Skulls (2008), The Day the Earth Stopped (2008), The 18 Year Old Virgin (2009), Paranormal Entity (2009), Battle of Los Angeles (2011), Abraham Lincoln vs. Zombies (2012), Age of the Hobbits (2012) and others.